Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 ## Smallest Subarray with a given sum (easy)
 https://leetcode.com/problems/minimum-size-subarray-sum/
-> Given an array of positive numbers and a positive number ‘S,’ find the length of the <b>smallest contiguous subarray whose sum is greater than or equal to ‘S’</b>.
+> Given an array of positive numbers and a positive number `S`, find the length of the <b>smallest contiguous subarray whose sum is greater than or equal to `S`</b>.
 >
 > Return 0 if no such subarray exists.

-This problem follows the Sliding Window pattern, and we can use a similar strategy as discussed in <b>Maximum Sum Subarray of Size K</b>.
-There is one difference though: in this problem, the sliding window size is not fixed.
+This problem follows the <b>Sliding Window pattern</b>, and we can use a similar strategy as discussed in <b>[Maximum Sum Subarray of Size K](#maximum-sum-subarray-of-size-k-easy)</b>.
+There is one difference though: in this problem, the <i>sliding window</i> size is not fixed.
 Here is how we will solve this problem:
-1. First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to `‘S’`.
+1. First, we will add-up elements from the beginning of the array until their sum becomes greater than or equal to `S`.
-2. These elements will constitute our sliding window.
-We are asked to find the smallest such window having a sum greater than or equal to `‘S’`.
+2. These elements will constitute our <i>sliding window</i>.
+We are asked to find the smallest such window having a sum greater than or equal to `S`.
 We will remember the length of this window as the smallest window so far.
-3. After this, we will keep adding one element in the sliding window (i.e., slide the window ahead) in a stepwise fashion.
+3. After this, we will keep adding one element in the <i>sliding window</i> (i.e., slide the window ahead) in a stepwise fashion.
 4. In each step, we will also try to shrink the window from the beginning.
-We will shrink the window until the window’s sum is smaller than `‘S’` again.
+We will shrink the window until the windows sum is smaller than `S` again.
 This is needed as we intend to find the smallest window.
 This shrinking will also happen in multiple steps; in each step, we will do two things:
   - Check if the current window length is the smallest so far, and if so, remember its length.
   - Subtract the first element of the window from the running sum to shrink the sliding window.